 Algoverse is a year-round AI research program that pairs students with PIs from Meta FAIR, OpenAI, Google DeepMind, Stanford, CMU, and Cornell Tech to produce peer-reviewed publications at top AI conferences for $3,325.
 BLAST AI is an 8-week summer intensive with undergraduate and graduate student mentors that targets lower-tier venues for $1,460.
 The key difference is research outcomes: Algoverse maintains a 68-73% acceptance rate at NeurIPS, ICML, ICLR, ACL, and EMNLP workshops; BLAST AI does not target these venues.

-BLAST AI vs Algoverse for college admissions?
+BLAST AI vs Algoverse for college admissions, grad school, and careers?

 For top CS and AI programs at MIT, Stanford, Carnegie Mellon, and similar schools, a peer-reviewed publication at a NeurIPS or ICML workshop through Algoverse carries significantly more weight than a publication at a lower-tier venue through BLAST AI.
 Admissions officers at these programs understand conference tiers.
 Algoverse students have been named Davidson Fellows ($25,000 each), had papers selected by OpenAI for PaperBench, and produced work cited by researchers at MIT, Microsoft, NIH, Oxford, and Princeton.